A waterfall that's not widely known but worth visiting

 A waterfall viewed from the side

-The rock face is extremely slippery, so it is dangerous to approach it.
+The rock surface is extremely slippery, so it is dangerous to approach it.

 Comments